-The student must be currently serving and have been serving during the previous six months.
+- The student must be currently serving and have been in service during the previous six months.

 The award provided by the Foundation consists of:

-An engraved memorial which includes the personal name of the student.
+- An engraved memorial which includes the name of the student.

 THE ALL-STUDENT AWARD PRESENTATION FORUM

-Schools are encouraged to present the award during an all-school event, allowing sufficient time during the event to cultivate social/emotional intelligence training and inspire public service in all students (graduation ceremonies are not recommended).
+- Schools are encouraged to present the award during an all-school event, - allowing sufficient time during the event to cultivate social/emotional intelligence training and inspire public service in all students.
+(Graduation ceremony is not recommended.)

 - It is meaningful to invite the family and friends of the award recipient(s) to attend/participate in the award forum.
 There is additional value in the inclusion of community leaders.